 unless you stall.

 3. If you’ve taken the remedy and have gotten only slight improvement, continue to dose three or four times a day.
-Always succuss the bottle five times before each dose.
+Always succuss the bottle five times before each dose or stir the cup.

-4. If your complaint has come on suddenly, you should see the remedy work fast.
+4. As I said before, if your complaint has come on suddenly, you should see the remedy work fast.

-5. If you’re in a very severe case, don’t think you have to wait 24 hours.
-The acute remedy should work in 15 minutes.
+5. If you’re in a very severe state, don’t think you have to wait 24 hours after a remedy.
+The acute remedy should work in roughly 15 minutes.
 Let’s take an injury, for example.
-Within 10 minutes, some relief should be felt, if only in the sense of feeling more relaxed.
+Within 15 minutes, some relief should be felt, if only in the sense of feeling more relaxed.
 That’s enough of a sign that the remedy was correctly chosen, is working, and you simply need to wait.
 Repeat on an as-needed basis.

 7. Whenever you’re repeating a remedy, it’s OK to take the first dose dry, but try to take subsequent doses in water as explained above.
 This protects you from accidental “provings” (a kind of aggravation) and accidentally antidoting the remedy.

-8. If your symptoms get worse after taking a remedy, don’t despair.
-This has happened to me, though only once.
-It only means that the potency was higher than necessary, but the good news is that this is almost always an indication that the remedy chosen was correct and an improvement is sure to follow.
-Give the case about half an hour to settle down.
+8. If your symptoms get worse (aggravation) after taking a remedy, don’t despair.
+This has happened to me.
+It only means that the potency was higher than necessary, but the good news is that this is almost always a sign that the remedy chosen was correct and an improvement is sure to follow.
+Give the case about half an hour to settle down and don’t repeat the remedy unless an improvement follows and then relapses.
+Don’t repeat the remedy during an aggravation, the aggravation is a sign that the remedy has acted, which is all you can ask for.

 9. The wrong remedy: The wrong remedy generally will do absolutely nothing, meaning you’ll have to check your acute prescribing book

-10. There are definitely occasions where the right remedy has been tried in a 30C and it hasn’t worked.
+10. There are definitely occasions where the right remedy has been tried in a 30C (medium) potency and it hasn’t worked!
 This is because the case is so intense it needs a higher potency.
 This has happened to me at least twice.
-The first time, I remember that I sensed that maybe the 30C of Arsenicum I had taken had done some good, and going with that intuition, I tried Arsenicum 200C and it worked beautifully; and I also recall a recent incident, this was another case of eating bad food, which Arsenicum is so well-known for curing, and taking Ars.
+The first time, I remember that I sensed that maybe the 30C of Arsenicum I had taken had done some good, and going with that intuition, I tried Arsenicum 200C and it worked beautifully; and I also recall a recent incident, this was another case of eating bad food, which Arsenicum is so well-known for, and taking Ars.
 30C did not work at all this time.
 I had moved on to other seemingly well-indicated remedies like Carbo veg. and China and Veratrum alb. and none of them worked.
-As a last resort I said, “Let’s try Arsenicum in the 200th potency,” and voila! a total success!
+As a last resort I said, “Let’s try Arsenicum 200C,” and voila! a total success!
 Even having said all this, what if all you have is a 6C?
-I would put the 6C in water, succuss before each dose, and give a sip every 5 to 10 minutes in a severe case, maybe once every half an hour in a less severe case.
+I would put the 6C in water, succuss 10 times before each dose, and give a sip every 5 to 10 minutes in a severe case, maybe once every half an hour in a less severe case.
 Always remember to take your remedy less and less often as improvement sets in, and, it should go without saying, if the remedy makes you worse, stop taking it!

-11. What about chronic cases, you may ask, or constitutional cases?
+11. What about chronic cases, you may ask, or “constitutional” cases?
 People attend homeopathy school for years to learn how to do this, and even then it’s not so easy!
 Chronic cases are usually layer upon layer of unresolved, caked-on, hard-to-remove junk that gives the homeopath a headache!
-There is no magic bullet for these cases the way there often is for an acute, so I couldn’t possibly give you an answer to this question here other than to say: ask the person what is the worst thing that’s bothering him right now, and take the case of just that and treat it like it was an acute (with the one exception being that I would change the 30C to a 6C because of how debilitated these people with chronic disease often are), and if you’re lucky enough to get that to go away, you can ask again: what’s the worst thing that’s bothering you right now, and so on until you finally get to the bottom which is where the constitutional layer ought to be.
+There is no magic bullet for these cases, I’m afraid, the way there often is for an acute, so I couldn’t possibly give you an answer to this question here other than to say: ask the person or yourself what is the worst thing that’s wrong right now, and take the case of just that and treat it like it was an acute, and if you’re lucky enough to get that to go away, you can ask again: what’s the worst thing right now, and so on until you finally get to the bottom which is where the constitutional layer ought to be.
 But when I say “worst thing”, people will often answer “cancer” or “Parkinsons Disease” which is not a helpful answer.
 What you want to know is, “What’s bothering you the most right now?
 Is it insomnia?
 Is it pain?
 Is it dizziness?”
-These are the things you can help a person with.
+These are the things you can help a chronically ill person with.
 Good luck.